 Following this event, EU countries called on the European Commission to organise "an exchange of good practice and experience between the EU countries in the sphere of inclusion of the Roma, to provide analytical support and stimulate co-operation between all parties concerned by Roma issues, including organisations representing the Roma, in the context of an integrated European Platform" (General Affairs Council, 8 December 2008).

 Ninth meeting of the European Platform

-The ninth meeting will take place in Brussels on 16 and 17 March 2015.
-It will concentrate on the future of the platform.
+The ninth meeting took place in Brussels on 16 and 17 March 2015.
+It concentrated on the future of the platform.
 Read more on the dedicated minisite.